lion-packages/security/README.md

 ];
 ```

-The created object must be sent to the encryption function to encrypt the data. <br>
+The created object must be sent to the encryption function to encrypt the data <br>

 ```php
 use LionSecurity\RSA;